SQream/sqream_docs/guides/operations/sqream_studio.rst

    :local:

-Setting up and starting the studio
+Setting Up and Starting the Studio
 ====================================================

 The studio is included with all :ref:`dockerized installations of SQream DB<installing_sqream_db_docker>`.